PeterLenting/MyBookYourBook/README.md

 **Checkoutpage**

-User gets a form to make a deposit of 30 euro.
+User gets a form to make a deposit of 30 euro (I am using Stripe here).
 There are two possible messages at the top of the page.
 One for the user that makes his first deposit and oen for the user that has made a deposit before.
 After sending in the form, the user gets a message that his payment was successfull (or that it wasn’t).
 And he is encouraged to start renting.

 **Aboutpage**